DataBridgeAI/ChatwithDatabase/DataPipeline/README.md

 docker compose up
 ```

-Following these steps will ensure a smooth deployment of the data pipeline on GCP and local environments.
+Following these steps will ensure a smooth deployment of the data pipeline on GCP and local environment.